btswann11/CSE550/test-plans/security-tests.md

  - Telugu Script
  - Tamil Script
  2. Click Send
+ 3. The text entered into the text box should be the same as the untranslated message
  ### Expected Results:
  The text entered into the text box is the same as the untranslated message.